The First National Bank Of Charleston

 Original Series $5 National Bank Note

-The First National Bank Of Charleston also printed 1,560 sheets of $10 original series national bank notes.
-A print range between 1,000 and 2,500 is small.
-Combine that with something that was printed before 1875 and you can imagine that these notes are few and far between.
+The First National Bank Of Charleston printed 12,000 sheets of $10 original series national bank notes.
+These notes were only printed until 1875.
+For a national bank to print more than 10,000 means that they were doing a lot of business.
+Your exact note is likely still rare.
+The value will be more condition based than rarity based though.
 These notes were issued during the glory days of the national bank note era.
 Each $10 bill was pen signed by the president and cashier of the bank.
 Small towns and large cities both issued these notes.
 Of course the small town issuers tend to be scarcer today.
 Prices range from $500 to thousands of dollars (and more if the condition and rarity warrant it).
 Contact us if you need help valuing your bank note.